 If the policyholder is accused of having acted intentionally to cause the car accident, that could also void coverage (and therefore nullify the duty to defend).

-A third important exception to the insurer's duty to provide a lawyer may apply when damages paid out by the insurer meet the policy's coverage limits.
-In general, once the insurer has paid the policy limits, it has no further duty toward the insured -- no duty to pay any further money to resolve claims, and no duty to continue to provide the insured with a lawyer.
+A third important exception to the insurer's duty to provide a lawyer might apply when damages already paid out by the insurer meet your policy's coverage limits.
+In general, once the insurer has paid the policy limits, it has no further duty toward the insured, meaning: